Shenandoah 2009 - June 11 - 14, 2009 Ride Report – Part I

 The next section was the familiar, and also pleasant ride up to the Wind Gap controle via Lower Mud Run, Upper Mud Run, and Pen Argyl Roads.
 I was pretty much riding on my own between two groups and it was nice to see another rider catching up to me - especially when I was able to ascertain that I was holding my own on the headwind sections (at this time the mist could be felt as freezing rain/sleet) and only when I was taking it easy savoring the tailwinds did they make up distance on me.
 As the rider got closer I recognized him as Guy so we rode along together for a short bit - until the first climbing section where I let him go ahead, knowing what was ahead for a headwind as we would soon be approaching Wind Gap.

-it didn't look too bad but remembering my college chemistry and the examples used to demonstrate the Bernoulli effect, I quickly did some calculations to figure that I'd be experiencing those forecasted 40 to 50 mph wind gusts.
+Although I've ridden through Wind Gap many times, and seeing that it is the only "gap" in this Appalachian ridge line, I never really gave it too much thought until I approached it fighting a 35 mph headwind.
+From a distance, it didn't look too bad but remembering my college chemistry and the examples used to demonstrate the Bernoulli effect, I quickly did some calculations to figure that I'd be experiencing those forecasted 40 to 50 mph wind gusts.
 I also took a lot of photos of the Gap on this ride but in looking at them later, they really didn't look all that much different from the other days.

 Following a short stop at the Petro Mart controle where I enjoyed a breakfast sandwich from the microwave.
 Since at this point I realized that the sun wouldn't be coming out very soon, and my wool socks with my sandals were getting wet from the constant mist, I also put on a second pair of socks under my heavier outer wool socks.
 Apparently I wasn't the only one that was getting cold toes at this point since later on when I ran into Tom he mentioned that the Petro Mart owner had called him to complain that one of the riders had been seen putting their socks into the microwave and was wondering if we had seen it.
 Based upon the time that the owner provided regarding when it was done, it appeared that it was about a half hour before the time I arrived to use that SAME microwave to heat up my breakfast sandwich - no wonder it tasted so good that morning.
 I thought it was just that I was so cold and hungry.